rmculpepper/swig/racket.md

       (_fun [outparam : (_pointer-to _int)]
             -> _void))

-The argument can be treated as an out-parameter by using the "in" typemap to override the default parameter clause to use the `(_ptr o ___)` argument syntax:
+The argument can be treated as an out-parameter by using the "rktin" typemap to override the default parameter clause to use the `(_ptr o ___)` argument syntax:

-    %typemap("in") int *outparam %{
+    %typemap(rktin) int *outparam %{
       [outparam : (_ptr o _int)]
     %}